faustfizz/footup/README.md

 # You can validate using the global function validate() too
 ```

 ## I will write documentation if if if ....
-LOL -- If you do it, help me !
+LOL -- If you can do it, help me !
 ### I think i don't like writing LOL

 ### Using the Model